 - Global and Senior Global Research Fellows are tenured or tenure-track academics with a demonstrable background of strong legal scholarship.
 More senior academics (for example, faculty members tenured for ten years or more) may be designated as Senior Global Research Fellows at the discretion of the selection committee.

-- Post-Doctoral Global Fellows are post-doctoral scholars who have attained their doctoral degrees within the past four years and who have not yet secured a tenure-track academic appointment at an institution.
-Post-Doctoral Global Fellows meeting certain eligibility requirements may be considered for a merit-based post-doctoral stipend of US$30,000 for the academic year (or US$15,000 per academic semester), subject to tax.
+- Post-Doctoral Global Fellows are postdoctoral scholars who have attained their doctoral degrees within the past four years and who have not yet secured a tenure-track academic appointment at an institution.
+Post-Doctoral Global Fellows meeting these eligibility requirements may be considered for a merit-based postdoctoral stipend.
+In compliance with NYC's Pay Transparency Act, the stipend range for this position is US$40,000 to US$50,000 for the academic year (or from US$20,000 to US$25,000 per academic semester), subject to any applicable tax(es).
+The rate is based on an expected duration of nine months for the academic year (or four to five months for the academic semester).

 Any questions regarding the Global Fellows Program should be directed to firstname.lastname@example.org.